 Copper vs Aluminum Bonsai Training Wire

-o Many bonsaists prefer aluminum for deciduous trees.
+- Many bonsaists prefer aluminum for deciduous trees

-o Aluminum doesn’t work harden very much, so it can be reused.
+- Aluminum doesn’t work harden very much, so it can be reused

 And they make the smaller wires in smaller diameter coils that are easier to handle and are less likely to become tangled “bird nests”.

 Japanese wire is of excellent quality.
-But the Tian Bonsai aluminum wire, are annealed too and than other domestic wire, but I do not expect it to be any better than the Japanese wire.
+But the Tian Bonsai aluminum wire is annealed too and better than other domestic wires, but I do not expect it to be any better than the Japanese wire.